 There are lots of sweet treats and fun foods in each of the parks as well as on City Walk that you won’t want to miss.
 Here are 21 fun foods we loved during our stay!

 Both Universal Studios Florida and Universal’s Islands of Adventure host the Harry Potter Experience.
 You can visit Diagon Alley inside Universal Studios and then head over to Islands of Adventure to step into Hogsmeade.

 Honeydukes, according to the Harry Potter series, is a candy shop in the wintry Scotland village of Hogsmeade.
 It’s a magical place where students and teachers go for its famous chocolate and wonderfully wild treats.
 Inside Honeydukes you’ll find a multitude of goodies, the ones I’m sharing here are just a sampling of what you can find!

 - Butterbeer, 4 Ways – You can’t visit the world of Harry Potter without trying butterbeer!
 You can find it throughout the Wizarding World of Harry Potter, and in some establishments, like The Hopping Pot, you can get it as a slushie (called frozen butterbeer) and in ice cream form.
 You can even buy butterbeer flavored fudge in Honeydukes!
-This butterscotch flavored soda is a must have before you head home.
+This butterscotch-flavored soda is a must have before you head home.
 Want to try this at home?
-Try this butterbeer recipe!
+Try our butterbeer recipe!